squarcinihelena/squarcinihelena/README.md

 <h1 align="left">Hey! ッ </h1>

 <h4 align="left">My name is Maria Helena, I am an aspiring backend developer focused on building scalable APIs and microservices.
 I am also an artist and passionate about continuous learning.
 I believe in the power of connecting different fields and expanding knowledge beyond boundaries.<br><br>"Study the science of art; study the art of science.
-Develop your senses — especially learn how to see.
+Develop your senses, especially learn how to see.
 Realize that everything connects to everything else." - Leonardo da Vinci</h4>

 ###